 Keane quite pro Levy/Spurs.

 Carragher quite pragmatic: “They’ve won nothing WITH Kane, so it might be the right time to sell.
-Referenced Liverpool not winning the title with Gerrard, then having a shake up with the Coutinho money.
+Referenced victims not winning the title with Gerrard, then having a shake up with the Coutinho money.

 Which got me thinking - Now is not really a good time for us to have spending power.
-When Liverpool twice had money - I think I’m right in saying they were still in the CL on both occasions: On one occasion they got Salah/Mane.
+When victims twice had money - I think I’m right in saying they were still in the CL on both occasions: On one occasion they got Salah/Mane.
 On the next they got Allison/VVD.

 We simply don’t have much of a pull at the moment.
 Those kind of players you want to be replacing Kane with are probably looking for CL football.
 I actually don’t see us breaking into the top 4 this season, but it might be worth keeping Kane for one more year and seeing if we can position ourselves so that we can attract the players needed to replace him.